 It was no secret in Washington County, New York in 1970 that the two local General Electric plants used a lot of oil.
 So much oil that it was delivered in railroad tank cars making it impossible to miss.
 The county’s largest employers by far, both facilities made electrical capacitors, and the oil, known by the locals as Pyranol—the brand name GE attached to it—was an essential element in their manufacture, a messy process where workers were often up to their elbows in the stuff, or wading through it when the treat ovens overflowed which happened not infrequently.
 The result was contaminated oil that couldn’t be re-used; so much that plant workers were kept busy figuring ways to get rid of it.
+Waste oil was put into drums and disposed of in local landfills and municipal dumps.
+“Gypsy haulers” dumped barrels of it in pits hidden from public view.
 All the surrounding counties, even the state, sent trucks to the two plants on a regular basis to load up and spray the roads with it to suppress dust and kill weeds.
 The stuff worked great.
 No one had any idea it was dangerous.

-A few scientists and health professionals scattered around the world were becoming concerned, but lacking an eye-popping disaster in the U.S. to focus its attention, the popular press hadn’t yet deemed toxic chemicals newsworthy.
+A few scientists and health professionals scattered around the world were becoming concerned about this substance, but lacking an eye-popping disaster in the U.S. to grab public attention, the popular press hadn’t yet deemed hazardous chemicals newsworthy.
 Things were about to change.

-That same year, an article in Sports Illustrated magazine reported the presence of high levels of the chemical in Hudson River fish.
+That same year, an article in Sports Illustrated magazine reported the presence of high levels of the chemical–known scientifically as polychlorinated biphenyl (PCB)–in Hudson River fish.
 The article, “Poison Roams Our Coastal Seas,” focused on a laboratory study funded by the magazine that tested for the presence of chlorinated hydrocarbon pesticides (DDT, dieldrin, BHC), mercury and PCBs, in the flesh and eggs of several of the most popular American saltwater sport fishes from the Atlantic, Gulf and Pacific coasts.
 The highest PCB residues were found in Hudson River striped bass.